Approaching the thermodynamic limit of a bounded one-component plasma: Introduction

-For the classical OCP, most studied are the internal and Helmholtz free energy and the equation of state.
-Investigations are performed using analytical methods \cite{Young_1991,Brilliantov_1998,Chabrier_1998,Caillol_1999,Caillol_1999_2,Brilliantov_2002,Khrapak_2014,Khrapak_2016}, Monte Carlo (MC) \cite{Brush_1966,Hansen_1973,Slattery_1980,Slattery_1982,Ogata_1987,Caillol_1999_3,Caillol_2010,Demyanov_2022} and molecular dynamics (MD) simulation \cite{Farouki_1993}.
-Extrapolation of the MC data to infinite number of ions makes it possible to obtain the most accurate (with the relative error about 0.1\% and better) estimation of the system electrostatic energy.
+For the classical OCP, the most studied quantities are the internal energy, the Helmholtz free energy, and the equation of state (EOS).
+Investigations are performed using analytical methods \cite{Young_1991,Brilliantov_1998,Chabrier_1998,Caillol_1999,Caillol_1999_2,Brilliantov_2002,Khrapak_2014,Khrapak_2016}, Monte Carlo (MC) \cite{Brush_1966,Hansen_1973,Slattery_1980,Slattery_1982,Ogata_1987,Caillol_1999_3,Caillol_2010,Demyanov_2022}, and molecular dynamics (MD) simulation \cite{Farouki_1993}.
+Extrapolation of the MC data to infinite number of ions allows one to obtain the most accurate estimate of the system electrostatic energy (with the relative error about 0.1\% and better).
 Extensively studied is melting of the OCP \cite{Pollock_1973,Weeks_1981,Nordholm_1984,Lee_1988,Likos_1992}, the liquidlike to gaslike dynamical crossover \cite{Huang_2023,Yu_2024,Khrapak_2025}; the OCP transport properties are also of interest \cite{Khrapak_2025}.